KarimTwn/skid-list/README.md

 * "Mython" - skided azazel and tried to say it was custom.
 * "Ring/GregoryDevelopment" - Sells broken code for money.
 * "InspectMC" - Re sells the same code again and again.
-* "Oscar/AirMarshal" - Got exposed by many au devs and servers for not being able to code
+* "FigT" - Just can't code
+* "BruceBoy/Bruce" - Does not know what a null pointer is
+* "97p" - "claims he can code" xd went from graphics desinger to dev "codes 17 languages"